DerBejijing/DerBejijing/README.md

 - :mortar_board: I am a student from Germany and do programming/reverse engineering in my freetime
 - :computer: I enjoy programming in java, python, bash, Arduino and c
 - :blue_book: I am interested in everything about linux and low-level stuff like assembly language
-- :musical_note: I build electronic music equipment (sequencers, midi-controllers, ...)
+- :musical_note: I build electronic music equipment (sequencers, midi-controllers, synthesizers ...)
-- :hearts: "Nothing more than c"

 <br/>